Get yourself active shooter training with this collection of active shooter resources for your own knowledge and defense.

 Although they do not have the best track record when it comes to spending our tax dollars, they do have great information that can save lives in the event of an emergency.

 FEMA Training on Active Shooter Response

-“This course is not written for law enforcement officers, but for non-law enforcement employees.
-The material may provide law enforcement officers information on recommended actions for non-law enforcement employees to take should they be confronted with an active shooter situation.
+“This course is not written for law enforcement officers but for non-law enforcement employees.
+The material may provide law enforcement officers with information on recommended actions for non-law enforcement employees to take should they be confronted with an active shooter situation.